 Python also has one of the easiest learning curves of all languages, since it has a lot of packages to support everyday operations.
 You want to sort an array - there's a package for that.
 You want to take data from JSON arrays and export them to strings - that can be done too.
 Convert from one file type to another?
 Bingo!
 There's a running joke in the StackOverflow community that if you can come up with a new package for Python - you are pretty much 'reinventing the wheel' (that is, redoing what someone else has already done).

-If you are struggling with Python assignment then you can take 1:1 python help from expert tutors.
+If you are struggling with python homework or assignment then you can take python coding help from our experts.

 Built in 1991 by James Gosling, Mike Sheridan, and Patrick Naughton as the language 'Oak', Java was the first language to have a big global impact.
 While the new programming language used the same format as C/C++, it incorporated certain new ideas to make it more appealing to more people.
 Java runs on the principle of "Write Once, Run Anywhere" - implying that systems with varying hardware and OS configurations can run Java programs with ease.